KIC8462852B/java-cardgame/README.md

-# java-cardgame

-🐎 Horse Race Game
+# 🐎 Horse Race Game

-An interactive and visual take on the classic Horse Race game 🎴 — built with a graphical interface that simulates a real-time race.
-Players can bet on their favorite horse, watch the race unfold turn by turn, and compete to win chips and climb the leaderboard.
+> 🎴 A visual and interactive take on the classic **Horse Race** game.
+> Place your bets, cheer for your horse, and watch the race unfold in real time!

+---

-🏅 Objective
+## 🏅 Objective

-Each round, cards from the Spanish deck determine which horse advances or falls behind.
+In this game, cards from the **Spanish deck** determine which horse advances or falls behind.
-The first horse to cross the finish line wins the race, and the players who bet on it share the prize pool.
+The **first horse to cross the finish line** wins — and players who bet on it share the prize pool.

+---

-🚀 How to Play
+## 🚀 How to Play

-Start the Game:
-Create your players (human and/or bots) from the graphical interface and assign names or roles.
+1. **Start the Game** — Create players (human and/or bots) using the graphical interface and assign names or roles.

-Place Bets:
-Choose a horse to bet on and decide how many chips to wager.
+2. **Place Bets** — Choose your horse and decide how many chips to wager.

-Start the Race:
-Watch as the horses move according to the cards drawn.
+3. **Start the Race** — Watch the horses move forward or backward based on the drawn cards.

-Race Progress:
-Cards are drawn each turn until a horse reaches the finish line.
+4. **Race Progress** — Cards are drawn each turn until a horse reaches the finish line.

-End of Race:
-Discover the winning horse, review player rankings, and choose whether to play another round.
+5. **End of Race** — View results, check rankings, and decide whether to play another round.

+---

-📝 Game Rules
+## 📝 Game Rules

-Player Requirements:
+- **Player Requirements:**
+  - At least one human player.
-Minimum of one human player and two total participants.
-Maximum of six players (humans + bots).
+  - Minimum of 2 and maximum of 6 total players (humans + bots).

-Turn-based Gameplay:
+- **Turn-based Gameplay:**
   Each round represents a turn.
-The last card drawn determines which horse moves.
+The last drawn card determines which horse moves.

-Movement Mechanics:
+- **Movement Mechanics:**
-The horse matching the suit of the drawn card advances one square.
+  - The horse matching the suit of the drawn card advances one square.
-Every 5th turn, horses move backward one square instead.
+  - Every **5th turn**, all horses move **backward** one square.

-Winning Condition:
+- **Winning Condition:**
-The first horse to reach the finish line wins, and the betting pool is shared among the winning players.
+  The first horse to reach the finish line wins, and bets are distributed among players who chose the winning horse.

+---

-✨ Features
+## ✨ Features

-🧑‍🤝‍🧑 Multiplayer: 2–6 players (human or AI).
+- 🧑‍🤝‍🧑 **Multiplayer:** Supports 2–6 players (human or AI).

-💰 Betting System: Place bets before each race.
+- 💰 **Betting System:** Place bets before each race.

-🏆 Player Rankings: Track accumulated bankrolls after every race.

-🗣️ Race Narration: Console provides dynamic commentary and updates.
+- 🏆 **Player Ranking:** Rankings update after every race based on total bankroll.
+- 🗣️ **Race Narration:** Real-time commentary displayed in the console.

-🔥 Elimination: Players with zero chips are eliminated.
+- 🔥 **Elimination Mode:** Players with zero chips are removed from the game.

-🎨 Graphical Interface: Real-time animations and an enhanced visual experience.
+- 🎨 **Graphical Interface:** Real-time animations and an enhanced visual experience.

+---

-🧩 Tech Stack (optional section)
+## 🧩 Tech Stack

-(Add this if you want to show technologies used)

-Java / JavaFX (for GUI)

-OOP design and event-driven logic
+- **Language:** Java
+- **UI Framework:** JavaFX
+- **Architecture:** Object-Oriented Programming (OOP)

-Custom card and betting system
+- **Mechanics:** Custom card deck, betting system, and turn-based race logic

+---